vamsi-karnam/R-Dash/README.md

 * Runs **HTTP** on `http://127.0.0.1:8080` without TLS.
 * Keeps an auth token.
-* No browser auto-open—handy when running inside tmux/containers.
+* No browser auto-open; handy when running inside tmux/containers.

 ---